-For the first quarters of fiscal 2008 and 2007, the income tax benefit associated with dispositions of employee stock transactions was \$20.7 million and \$30.0 million, respectively.
+Additionally, income tax benefit associated with dispositions of employee stock transactions has historically been another significant source of our liquidity.
 If stock option exercise patterns change, we may receive less cash from stock option exercises and may not receive the same level of tax benefits in the future, which could cause our cash payments for income taxes to increase.
+In addition, if our stock price declines, we may receive less tax benefits, which could also cause our income tax payments to increase.